Alex Wagner

 Alexandra Swe Wagner (born November 27, 1977) is an American journalist and television host.
 She is a senior political analyst and was the host of Alex Wagner Tonight on MSNBC.
-She is the author of FutureFace: A Family Mystery, an Epic Quest, and the Secret to Belonging (One World/Random House).
-She was a contributor for CBS News and is a contributing editor at The Atlantic.
+She is the author of a 2018 memoir, FutureFace: A Family Mystery, an Epic Quest, and the Secret to Belonging.
+She was a contributor for CBS News, and is a contributing editor at The Atlantic.
 In 2022, she hosted the first season of Netflix's The Mole reboot.
 Previously, she was the anchor of the daytime program Now with Alex Wagner (2011–2015), the evening program Alex Wagner Tonight (2022-2025), on MSNBC, and the co-host of The Circus on Showtime.
 From November 2016 until March 2018, she was a TV co-anchor on CBS This Morning Saturday.
 She has also been a senior editor at The Atlantic magazine since April 2016.

 After serving as a fill-in host for both The Rachel Maddow Show and All In with Chris Hayes on MSNBC, she began hosting Alex Wagner Tonight on August 16, 2022.